FROM THE PRINCIPAL

 I am proud of our college’s high academic expectations and outcomes.
 In addition, we are committed to developing our students social, emotional and physical wellbeing so that their journey to adulthood is a happy, healthy and resilient one.

 Werribee Secondary College is an outstanding secondary school and I look forward to welcoming you to our college.

 Ms Helene Refuerzo

-Helene is an asset to our Middle years team, with excellent knowledge of educational and safety policies and the IB diploma programme including IB Link.
+Helene is an asset to our Middle years team, with excellent knowledge of reporting, educational and safety policies and the IB diploma programme including IB Link.

 Ms Narelle Bean